SwanHubX/SwanLab-Docs/en/guide_cloud/self_host/tencentcloud-app.md

 ## Prerequisites

-1. First, you need a Tencent Cloud account and ensure that the account has permission to **install cloud applications**.
+1. First, you need a Tencent Cloud account and ensure that the account has **permission to install cloud applications**, reference: [Tencent Cloud App Purchase & Installation Instruction](https://cloud.tencent.com/document/product/1689/113848)

 2. In the [Tencent Cloud Console - VPC](https://console.cloud.tencent.com/vpc/vpc), create a default VPC to provide the target network for the cloud application.
 Currently supported regions are as follows: